 You can use an injector to pump some of the marinade into the brisket.
 I usually pump a little marinade under the fat layer…no more than one-quarter cup into the entire brisket.

 When smoking time arrives, let the excess marinade drain from the brisket.
 For extra flavor, shake on some dry rub or pepper.
 When I use my water smoker, I pour the leftover marinade into the water pan to give the brisket more flavor as it merrily smokes.

-To dry rub a brisket, you rub it, wrap it and rest it.
+To season a brisket, you rub it, wrap it and rest it.
 After the brisket has drained, place it in large pan.
 I will use anywhere from one-half to one full cup of dry rub on a brisket, depending on its size and the level of flavor I want.

 Letting it rest for two days will get the flavor deeper into the meat.
 After resting, unwrap it and put it into the smoker.
 There's quite a bit to knowing how to smoke a brisket.